-Psoriasis is an inflammatory condition that affects the skin.
-It occurs when a problem with the immune system causes skin cells to grow too quickly.
+Psoriasis is an inflammatory skin condition that causes itchy, dry, and sometimes painful plaques on the surface of the skin.
 This can pose challenges for a person who wishes to have a tattoo.

-Tattoo needles break the skin to apply the dye.
-Therefore, they can introduce bacteria and other harmful germs into the skin, potentially causing a serious infection.
+Tattoo needles repeatedly puncture the skin to apply ink.
+During this process, they may introduce bacteria and other germs into the skin, potentially causing an infection.

 Possibility of refusal

 Some tattoo artists may refuse to tattoo someone with psoriasis, even if the condition is not currently active.

 In other cases, the artist may ask a person with psoriasis to consult their doctor and get medical approval.